 Spray a 1 pound loaf pan with Crisco or grease with shortening.
 Mix all ingredients well with your hands in a large serving bowl.
 Shape into a loaf and place into the greased pan.

-Bake uncovered for about 1 hour.
-Brush with chili sauce at the last 15 minutes of baking time.
-Using a good meat thermometer, the internal temperature at thickest part of loaf must reach 160 degrees.
+Bake uncovered for 45-50 minutes.
+Brush with chili sauce prior to the last 15 minutes of baking time.
+Using a good instant-read digital meat thermometer, check to ensure that the internal temperature at the thickest part of loaf reaches 155 degrees.